 A designated smoking area outside the building

-Employers can also make provision for designated smoking areas outside the building.
+Employers can also make provision for designated areas outside the building employees can use for smoke breaks.
 This will help ensure that the employer complies with safety regulations.

-Employers can regulate the number of smoke breaks and the length of the smoke breaks by implementing a smoking policy in the workplace.
+Employers can regulate the number and length of smoke breaks by implementing a smoking policy in the workplace.
 It is essential to ensure that all policies implemented are up to date, fair and reasonable.

 What do I as the employer do?

-Employees taking excessive smoking breaks can impact productivity in a negative way.
+Employees taking excessive smoke breaks can impact productivity in a negative way.
 By taking the following in to consideration that can be avoided:

 - Employers can record the amount of time spent om smoke breaks if they have a clock system in the workplace;

 - Ensure that the smoking area is close to the workplace to prevent wasting unnecessary time walking between the smoking area and the workplace;